 Increased Risk of Coagulation

 Incidence and prevalence: Deep-vein thrombosis and pulmonary emboli are common and often "silent" and thus go undiagnosed or are only picked up at autopsy.
 Therefore, the incidence and prevalence are often underestimated.
-It is thought the annual incidence of DVT is 80 cases per 100,000 with a prevalence of lower limb DVT of 1 case per 1000 population.
+It is thought the annual incidence of DVT is 80 cases per 100,000, with a prevalence of lower limb DVT of 1 case per 1000 population.
 Annually in the United States, more than 200,000 people develop venous thrombosis; of those, 50,000 cases are complicated by pulmonary embolism.

-Age: Deep-vein thrombosis is rare in children and the risk increases with age, most occurring in the over 40s.
+Age: Deep-vein thrombosis is rare in children, and the risk increases with age, most occurring in the over 40s.

-Thrombosis is a protective mechanism which prevents loss of blood and seals off damaged blood vessels.
+Thrombosis is a protective mechanism that prevents the loss of blood and seals off damaged blood vessels.
 Fibrinolysis counteracts or stabilizes the thrombosis.
 The triggers of venous thrombosis are frequently multifactorial, with the different parts of the triad of Virchow contributing in varying degrees in each patient, but all result in early thrombus interaction with the endothelium.
 This then stimulates local cytokine production and causes leukocyte adhesion to the endothelium, both of which promote venous thrombosis.
 Depending on the relative balance between the coagulation and thrombolytic pathways, thrombus propagation occurs.
 DVT is commonest in the lower limb below the knee and starts at low-flow sites, such as the soleal sinuses, behind venous valve pockets.

 As per the NICE guidelines following investigations are done: